Get more practice with the workbook

 The noun 'byname' has an etymology rooted in the Old English language.
 It can be traced back to the Old English word 'bīnama,' which is a combination of 'bī' (meaning 'by' or 'secondary') and 'nama' (meaning 'name').
 In Old English, a 'byname' referred to an additional or secondary name given to a person, often for descriptive or informal purposes.
 These secondary names were typically used to provide more context or information about an individual, such as their occupation, physical characteristics, or place of origin.
 Over time, the term 'byname' evolved into the modern sense of an alternative or informal name used to distinguish or describe a person, reflecting its historical origins in the rich linguistic heritage of Old English.

-Quiz: Find the meaning of byname
+Find the correct meaning of the noun byname:

 Try Again!